 You will be hard pressed to find an auger with a better cost-to-performance ratio than the Eskimo 43cc Mako.
 Many anglers using it are pleasantly surprised and pleased with its fuel efficiency.

 While it is a little heavier than some similar augers and it requires you to mix oil, these are acceptable compromises for such a low-cost but high-performance power drill.
 5 stars for its value.

 The Eskimo 43cc Mako Ice Auger got an overall rating of 4 stars.
 It performs equally or even better than most other economy-class models made by other manufacturers.

 Though experienced ice anglers or those who want to prize mobility may be better served by selecting a different auger.
 It is a good choice for most ice anglers trying to enter the world of power augers.

 The Eskimo 43cc Mako Ice Auger is ideal for ice anglers looking for an entry level power auger.
 There are a few cheaper and roughly competitive models in the marketplace, but most lack the high-quality construction and components that it boasts.

 It is suited for anglers who need to drill a lot of holes but do not plan to move around very much while doing so; or for anglers who want to move around the lake with a sled to haul their equipment.

 It doesn’t try to be the flashiest auger on the market.
 Instead, Eskimo set out to produce a budget-level workhorse, and that is exactly what they accomplished.

 The Eskimo 43cc Mako can also be upgraded easily as necessary.
-Eskimo makes an extension you can purchase if you are faced with exceptionally thick ice and the blades can be upgraded as your budget allows, if you want to further improve its performance.
+Eskimo makes an extension you can purchase if you are faced with exceptionally thick ice.
+The blades can be upgraded if your budget allows and if you want to further improve its performance.